NayakSubhransu/CarPrice-Navigator/README.md

 ## 🌟 Key Features

-🧹 Data Cleaning and EDA: Robust data cleaning and exploratory data analysis techniques to ensure accurate and reliable predictions.
+🧹 Data Cleaning and EDA: Robust data cleaning and exploratory data analysis techniques to ensure accurate and reliable predictions.<br >
-🔢 Linear Regression Algorithm: Implementation of the linear regression algorithm for precise car price predictions.
+🔢 Linear Regression Algorithm: Implementation of the linear regression algorithm for precise car price predictions.<br >
-⚙️ Model Pipelining: Streamlined model pipelining for efficient and scalable deployment.
+⚙️ Model Pipelining: Streamlined model pipelining for efficient and scalable deployment.<br >
-🌐 Flask-powered Web App: User-friendly web application built with Flask for easy access and interaction.
+🌐 Flask-powered Web App: User-friendly web application built with Flask for easy access and interaction.<br >
-💻 CLI Interface: Command-line interface for quick predictions directly from the terminal.
+💻 CLI Interface: Command-line interface for quick predictions directly from the terminal.<br >

 ## 📊 Dataset
 The system utilizes a comprehensive used car dataset containing detailed information about various vehicles.
 This dataset undergoes rigorous preprocessing to extract relevant features, which are then used to train and evaluate the powerful prediction models.